ZurichMedTech/s4l-manual/docs/overview/workflow/share.md

 </p>

 To share a Project:
-1. Access the Project's options from the Dashboard by clicking on the three dot button on the upper right hand corner of the Project's card.
-2. Choose the ```More options``` option.
+1. Access the Project's options from the Dashboard by clicking on the three dot button on the upper right hand corner of the Project card.
+Choose the ```Share``` option.
 A window should appear.
-3. In the popup window, there is a panel menu to the left.
-Click on the ```Sharing``` button (second button from the top) to switch to the Sharing tab.
+This can also be accessed by clicking on the Project card which shows the Project Details.
+From there, the user can switch to the ```Share``` icon in the left side of the panel.
+This will display the same sharing window.
-4. In the Sharing tab, click on the ```Organizations and Members``` dropdown to see the list of users you may share with.
-Choose one or more people/organizations to share your Project with, and then click the ```Add``` button.
+2. In the Sharing tab, click on the ```Add Editors``` to see the list of users you may share with.
+Choose one or more people/organizations to share your Project with, and then click the ```Share``` button.
-5. The Project will then appear in the ```PROJECTS``` tab of the user(s) you have shared with.
+3. The Project will then appear in the ```PROJECTS``` tab of the user(s) you have shared with.

 There are three types of roles for projects :
 1. **Viewer**
     * Can open the project
     * Can not modify the project
-2. **Collaborator**
+2. **Editor**
     * Can open the project
     * Can modify the project
     * Can share the project with other members